lumentut/ng-ripple-module/README.md

 ## Ng-Ripple-Module

-An Angular ripple module as an alternative of available material design ripple. <br>
+An Angular ripple module as an alternative of available material design ripple.
-The module `ripple` directive will append a `ripple-core` element and a `ripple-bg` element into the nest element.
-Note:Please use the ripple wisely especially if you target mobile device users, since the ripple use css `will-change` property that consume a lot of resources. e.g implement `ripple` inside a very long list item.<br>

 ### Installation
 1. Install this module by running the following command: